BIS Reasoning 1.0: The First Large-Scale Japanese Benchmark for Belief-Inconsistent Syllogistic Reasoning: Experiments

-We evaluated prominent LLMs spanning both general-purpose and Japanese-specialized categories.
-The general-purpose group included OpenAI’s \texttt{GPT-4o} and \texttt{GPT-4-turbo}, as well as Anthropic’s \texttt{Claude-3-sonnet} and \texttt{Claude-3-opus}.
+\paragraph{Model Configuration} We evaluated prominent LLMs spanning both general-purpose and Japanese-specialized categories.
+The general-purpose group included OpenAI’s GPT models (\llm{GPT-5-mini}, \llm{GPT-5-nano}, \llm{GPT-4o}, \llm{GPT-4-turbo} and \llm{gpt-oss-20b}) and Alibaba's \llm{Qwen3-32B}.
 These models are designed for multilingual tasks and are optimized for general reasoning performance across domains.
-In contrast, the Japanese-specialized models—\texttt{llm-jp-3-13b}, \texttt{llm-jp-3-13b-instruct3} \cite{aizawa2024llm}, and \texttt{stockmark/stockmark-13b}\footnote{\url{https://hf.co/stockmark/stockmark-13b}}—were trained or fine-tuned specifically on Japanese data, representing dedicated efforts to advance native Japanese LLM capabilities.
+In contrast, the Japanese-specialized models -- \llm{llm-jp-3-13b}, \llm{llm-jp-3-13b-instruct3}, \llm{llm-jp-3.1-13b-instruct4} \cite{aizawa2024llm}, and Stockmark's \llm{stockmark-13b} -- were trained or fine-tuned specifically on Japanese data, representing dedicated efforts to advance native Japanese LLM capabilities.

-Proprietary models were accessed via official APIs, with consistent configurations including temperature set to zero to ensure deterministic outputs.
-Open-source models were deployed locally using standardized hardware and inference settings.
-All prompts were in Japanese, and all 5,000 examples in the dataset were evaluated without sampling.
+All prompts were in Japanese (Basic prompt in \cref{tab:prompt_descriptions}), and all 5,000 examples in the dataset were evaluated without sampling.
 This setup guarantees both fairness and reproducibility across model comparisons.